Hunter Lake: History and today

-City Water, Light & Power has purchased land to be flooded for Hunter Lake and provide the buffer zone, completed engineering studies for the lake, and begun to seek permits from higher governmental authorities to construct a dam and fill the lake.
-As of 2016, the United States Army Corps of Engineers (USACE) has intervened with the Illinois Environmental Protection Agency (IEPA) to delay, or prevent, approval of the lake project.
-The separate approvals of both the Army Corps and the IEPA are required to permit the project to go forward, and, as of 2016, the Army Corps has requested that a supplemental environmental impact study be prepared before this permit application can be considered.
+City Water, Light & Power has purchased over 7000 acres of land to be flooded for Hunter Lake and provide the buffer zone, completed engineering studies for the lake, and has sought permits from the U.S. Army Corps of Engineers (ACE) under Section 404 of the Clean Water Act, and from the Illinois Environmental Protection Agency (IEPA) under section 401 of the Clean Water Act since 1989.
+As of 2016, the agencies prevented approval of the lake project three times due to flawed or inadequate studies required by the National Environmental Policy Act.
+The separate approvals of both the Army Corps and the IEPA are required to permit the project to go forward, and in 2010, after listing the extensive flaws in the last Environmental Impact Study, CWLP began to re-evaluate, and in 2016 the City requested to renew its permit application.
+The ACE then requested that a supplemental environmental impact study (SEIS) be prepared before this permit application can be considered.
+That SEIS was published in August 2023.

-Springfield has already spent $20 million to purchase land to be used for Hunter Lake's bed.
+Springfield has already spent more than $25 million to purchase land to be used for Hunter Lake; there are still additional parcels to acquire.
+It has spent millions for studies, including over $1 million for the SEIS.
 The total cost of the project, as of 2016, is loosely estimated at $106 million.
+The total cost estimated in the 2023 SEIS is now over $153 million, but that estimate was based on only an inflation adjustment from a 2003 estimate, and did not include the SEIS proposed design changes calling for construction of additional "in-lake" dams that must be constructed in hopes of trapping phosphorus.

 Concerns

 Hunter Lake concerns, raised by the Army Corps of Engineers in September 2011, included: (a) the age, in years, of the information contained in the original environmental impact study (EIS) submitted by CWLP, (b) changes and additions to EIS law that have taken place since the original EIS was submitted, (c) inadequate consideration of the adaptive re-use of existing Sangamon County gravel pits as a potential water storage capacity alternative, and (d) inadequate consideration of the drilling of groundwater wells into a Central Illinois aquifer or aquifers as a potential alternative supplemental water supply.

 Additional concerns raised as of 2016 include: (e) inadequate consideration of improving the water capacity of existing Lake Springfield by dredging the lake, (f) potential for the fluctuating Hunter Lake to become a place for mosquitoes to breed, (g) the impact of Hunter Lake on the neighboring municipalities of Divernon, Pawnee, and Virden, (h) stagnant water-consumption growth patterns in Springfield that call into question the cost-benefit assumptions made by the original planning documents, and (i) algae blooms in the proposed lake's shallow water.
 The village of Pawnee, in public comments, has expressed concerns about the Hunter Lake reservoir proposal.

-Anti-lake advocates say CWLP will probably never get USACE planning permission to build the lake, and its proposed use as a secondary source for electric-power generation would be better served by using its footprint as a site for solar power or wind power.